 How Does A 401(a) Retirement Plan Work?

 There are a variety of retirement plans that employers can offer their employees, each with different features and restrictions.
 Some retirement plans may be better suited for certain types of employers.

 A 401(a) plan is a retirement savings plan commonly offered by employers to eligible employees.
 Employees who typically participate in the 401(a) plan work for government agencies, educational institutions, and non-profit organizations.
 This includes but is not limited to: government employees, teachers, administrators, and support staff.

-Employers can have several 401(a) plans, each with varying eligibility requirements, contribution levels, and vesting schedules.
+Employers can have several 401(a) plans with varying eligibility requirements, contribution levels, and vesting schedules.
 Employers set up these plans to incentivize employee retention.
 The employer manages the plan and sets how much employees can contribute.